Coupled bialgebras and Lions trees: Introduction

 \subsection{Contribution}

-The purpose of this work is to compile a number of properties relating to Lions-Taylor expansions, the most critical of which is a formalisation of the notion of the coupled tensor product.
+The central contribution of this work is formalising the concept of the \emph{coupled tensor product} with the goal of precisely describing coupled bialgebras that arise in the context of higher order Lions-Taylor expansions.
 This concept first arises in \cite{2021Probabilistic}, but this work greatly expands on this.
-For the most basic intruition with regard to this, we direct the reader to Section \ref{subsec:Couplings-LionsDeriv}.
+For the most basic intuition with regard to this, we direct the reader to Section \ref{subsec:Couplings-LionsDeriv} where a coupled tensor product arises in the context of the Lions-Taylor expansions proved in \cite{salkeld2022Lions}

-Another contribution of this work is greatly expanding the details of the \emph{coupled Bialgebra of Lions words}.
-First included in \cite{2021Probabilistic} as an example to counterbalance the theory of Lions forests and motivated by the study of \emph{weakly geometric probabilistic rough paths}, many of these results were not explored in detail.
+Another contribution of this work is greatly expanding the details of the \emph{coupled bialgebra of Lions words}.
+First included in \cite{2021Probabilistic} as an example to counter-balance the theory of Lions forests and motivated by the study of \emph{weakly geometric probabilistic rough paths}, many of these results were not explored in detail.
+These concepts are analogous to the \emph{shuffle}/\emph{deconcatenation} bialgebra on Lyndon words and work addresses these concepts in a lot of detail.
+This involves a lengthy discussion of \emph{tagged partitions}, which it transpires provide all the same combinatorial properties as partition couplings (the language of \cite{2021Probabilistic}) while also allowing for a more accessible introduction of the coupled tensor product.

-A key difference between the results of this work and the previous works \cites{2021Probabilistic, salkeld2021Probabilistic2} is that the set of couplings between two Lions forests is \emph{not} taken to be the set of couplings between the two collections of hyperedges!
-Instead, we work with a subset of couplings which we refer to as \emph{Lions couplings} (see Definition \ref{definition:coupled_trees}).
-Intuitively, Lions couplings are the set of all possible couplings between two Lions forests such that there is a larger Lions forest with an admissible cut whose prune and root are the coupled pair.
-This is a critical combinatorial point because the set of couplings between Lions words is the collection of coupled partitions.
-This shows us that coupled coproduct structures can arise even when the couplings considered are not the complete set of possible couplings.
+Building on this progress, we consider the module spanned by Lions forests (first introduced in \cite{2021Probabilistic}) as a directed forest paired with a tagged partition that is described as \emph{Lions admissible} (see Definition \ref{definition:Quotient-Partition}).
+This \emph{coupled bialgebra of Lions forests} is analogous to the \emph{Connes-Kreimer} bialgebra.
+A key difference between the results of this work and the previous works \cites{2021Probabilistic, salkeld2021Probabilistic2} is the definition of coupled pairs (see Definition \ref{definition:coupled_pair-W} and \ref{definition:coupled_pair-F}) which is equivalent to previous results that used coupled partitions.
+It is worth highlighting that the set of couplings between two Lions forests is \emph{not} taken to be the set of couplings between the two collections of hyperedges, but rather a subset of couplings which we refer to as \emph{Lions couplings}.
+This isn't particularly important for calculations relating to \emph{random controlled rough paths} (which is why this detail was not spotted earlier) but is becomes critical when considering \emph{Lions elementary differentials}.